 In FOREIGN EXCHANGE the DEVELOPED CURRENCIES had also seen massive shifts in the Spring of 2020 prior to quieting down once again.
-As noted extensively throughout the year, even though the US DOLLAR INDEX had a 'haven' bid into mid-February, it then came under extensive pressure against the other DEVELOPED CURRENCIES.
+As noted extensively throughout the year, even though the US DOLLAR INDEX had a 'haven' bid into mid-February 2020, it then came under extensive pressure against the other DEVELOPED CURRENCIES.

 The problems in the US COVID-19 response had left it under sustained pressure.
 Yet the concerns about how poorly the other countries might fare under the extended COVID-19 impact had seen a partial 'haven' bid return to the greenback until the US DOLLAR INDEX stall on its late September temporary push above the key 94.00-.30 area.

 While this was previously likely also at least partially tied to the US EQUITIES renewed 'risk on' psychology, there is also the degree to which the US has a more troubling COVID-19 pandemic problem that the rest of much of the world, and the Democratic presidential election victory fomenting fiscal concerns.

 It is of note that even the Democrats 'Blue Wave' psychology dissipating into the middle of the week after the US election only saw US DOLLAR INDEX rally back to the top of the 94.00-.30 range prior to dropping repeatedly back to the 92.50-24 range once again.
-As that was violated in late November, the Evolutionary Trend View for the greenback is a continued down trend even though it has already tested lower support and temporarily rebounded in the wake of the higher interest rates likely on the more profligate stance of a full US Democratic regime.
+As that was violated in late November, the Evolutionary Trend View for the greenback was a continued down trend even though it had already tested lower support and temporarily rebounded into early February.